Cloud Vulnerability DB

 A community-led vulnerabilities database

-When exploited, this vulnerability could lead to buffer overflow conditions in the Linux kernel's memory management subsystem, potentially affecting system stability and security.
-The issue specifically impacts the swap functionality, which is critical for memory management in Linux systems (NVD CVE).
+A successful exploitation of this vulnerability could lead to a buffer overflow condition in the Linux kernel's memory management system, potentially affecting system stability and security.
+The issue specifically impacts the swap functionality, which is a critical component of memory management in Linux systems (NVD).

-The fix involves modifying the code to only call incclusterinfo_page() for badpage values that are less than maxpages.
-This ensures proper boundary checking and prevents the buffer overflow condition (NVD CVE).
+The fix involves modifying the code to only call incclusterinfo_page() for badpage values that are less than maxpages, preventing the potential buffer overflow condition.
+This has been implemented in the Linux kernel through a patch (NVD).

 Source: This report was generated using AI